-The Star was awarded for one more day’s service in North Africa between 10th June, 1940 and 12th May, 1943, both dates inclusive.
+The Star was awarded for one or more day’s service in North Africa between 10th June, 1940 and 12th May, 1943, both dates inclusive.

 The Star was awarded for the following qualifications and operations:

 Navy and Merchant Navy – Any Service at sea in the Mediterranean between 10th June, 1940 and 12th May, 1943, and or service in support of the campaigns in Abyssinia, Somaliland and Eritrea.
 Naval service ashore in the same areas as the army would also qualify.
-Members of the Merchant Navy took part in the operations of the coast of Morocco between 8th November, 1942 and 12th May, 1943 would also qualify.
+Members of the Merchant Navy who took part in the operations off the coast of Morocco between 8th November, 1942 and 12th May, 1943 would also qualify.

 Army – The qualification is the entry into North Africa on the establishment of an operational unit.
 Service in Abyssinia, The Somaliland’s, Entitres, Sudan and Malta.